fedir/fedir.github.com/_posts/2013-10-18-fastest-php-framework.md

 - blog
 ---

-As we could suppose, the fastest PHP framework is Phalcon.
+The fastest PHP framework is Phalcon.

 It's a PHP framework, which is written in C for maximal performance.